versluis/mvp/README.md

 Featuring Unreal Guy on a mysterious island, faced with a devastating countdown timer and the impossible mission of having to collect 20 scary purple objects.

+As I learn more about Unreal Engine, I'll expand the project.

 ![](screenshots/MVP-Game.jpg)

 My first ever release of an Unreal Engine Project!